Gleoman/Makers-cloud-engineer-exercise/README.md

 # **Makers-cloud-engineer-exercise**

-## **Project Description**
+## **Product Description**

-This project and website follows my attendance of the Makers Academy developer course, which principally focused on Ruby, Ruby-on-Rails and JavaScript but also allowed us to expore Python and Django.

-The site allows visitors to rate ft.com.
+This product is a website that displays and requests ratings for ft.com.
 It is deployed in the cloud and the UX has been designed using FT-style Origami Components.
-It also allows owners of the website to view the users' ratings.

 For clarity and to aid the development process, I have broken the requirements down into User Stories that are set out further below.